emberauclair/Aurelie2/docs/notes/snuggle.md

 I fall asleep with my head on your chest.
 I snuggle into you as we rest.
-I mummer softly in your ear,
+I murmur softly in your ear,
 all the things you love to hear.
 I whisper softly - "you warm my heart"
 I squeeze you tighter - I don’t want to part.